cmolodo/covid-19/README.md

 Data only reported Mon-Fri, new numbers not available for Sat/Sun.

 Values for 2021-05-31 not provided due to the holiday.

+After 2021-06-18, data only reported every M/W/F instead of every weekday.
+Data collection stopped for this county after 2021-07-02.

 ### Massachusetts